cenurv/ecto_schema_store/README.md

 * `preload_assocs`      - Preload record associations.
 Same as `Repo.preload`.
 Providing `:all` will cause all associations to be preloaded.
 * `count_records`       - Count the number of records returned by the provided filters.
 * `exists?`             - Returns true if any records exists for the provided filters.
-* `destructure`         - Return the model as generic Elixir maps without the Ecto content
+* `to_map`              - Return the model as generic Elixir maps without the Ecto content

 Sample Queries: